List of carnivorans: Carnivorans

 The following classification is based on the taxonomy described by Mammal Species of the World (2005), with augmentation by generally accepted proposals made since using molecular phylogenetic analysis, including smaller re-categorizations such as promoting the black mongoose subspecies of the slender mongoose to a full species or the 2011 discovery of the Vietnam ferret-badger, as well as larger changes such as formally recognizing the family Eupleridae as separate from Viverridae and Herpestidae in 2003.

 Suborder Caniformia

 Ailuridae

-The Ailuridae family is composed of two species, commonly called red pandas.
+The Ailuridae family is composed of one species, commonly called the red panda.

 Canidae

 Members of the Canidae family are canids and include domestic dogs, wolves, coyotes, foxes, jackals, and dingoes, among others.
 Canidae comprises 37 extant species, divided into 14 genera and placed inside a single extant subfamily, Caninae.
 Caninae is split into two tribes: Canini, comprising the wolf-like canids, and Vulpini, the fox-like canids.

 Mephitidae

 Members of the Mephitidae family are mephetids and include the skunks and stink badgers.
 Mephitidae comprises twelve extant species, divided into four genera, and is not split into subfamilies.